DaviAraujoCC/Githubrunner-operator/README.md

   name: githubrunnerautoscaler-example // name of the object
 spec:
   deploymentName: runner      // name of the deployment that runs the github runner
+  namespace: default         // namespace where the operator is deployed
   minWorkers:  1             // minimum number of workers
   maxWorkers:  10            // maximum number of workers
-  namespace: default         // namespace where the operator is deployed
   orgName: orgname           // name of the github organization
   githubToken:               // token to access github api and get from endpoint https://api.github.com/orgs/{orgname}/actions/runners
     secretName: github-token  // name of the secret with the token
-    keyRef: token             // key of the token
+    keyRef: token             // secret key where is located the token EOF
-EOF
 ```
 Example of secret object: